 - You can scrub the surface of the metal with a sharp knife or another tool to easily get rid of the gorilla glue.
 It’s recommended to scrub only when the acetone makes the gorilla glue soft.

 Use isopropyl or rubbing alcohol

-Isopropyl or rubbing alcohol is a good agent to soft the gorilla glue from the metal’s surface.
-Isopropyl alcohol has a good capability to dissolve the gorilla glue.
+Isopropyl or rubbing alcohol is a good agent to soften the gorilla glue from the metal’s surface.
+Isopropyl alcohol has a good capability to dissolve gorilla glue.

 Take a cotton ball, and soak it in the isopropyl alcohol.
 Apply the cotton swab to the affected surface, and rub the metal surface.